Skip to content

 Chemotherapy

-Chemotherapy, often called chemo, is a group of powerful cancer-killing drugs.
-It is used as a primary treatment or after other treatments, such as surgery to destroy any cancer cells that might remain.
-Sometimes, it could also be used in combination with radiation.
+Chemotherapy (“chemo”) refers to powerful cancer-killing drugs.
+It may be the only recommended treatment for you, or it may be given before or after surgery or radiation to either shrink the tumor or destroy any cancer cells that might remain.
+Sometimes, it can also be used in combination with radiation.

 There are many ways oncologists give chemo.
 They include: